 Welcome to Dodgy Knees

 Welcome to Dodgy Knees Travel Blog.
-We're spending 2016 and the first half of 2017 traveling through the Western Hemisphere - South, Central and North America and the Caribbean.
-The last part of the trip, through May and June 2017 will be a trip from Amsterdam to Athens in Europe before returning to Australia.
+We spent 2016 and the first half of 2017 traveling through the Western Hemisphere - South, Central and North America and the Caribbean.
+The last part of the trip, through May and June 2017 was a trip from Amsterdam to Athens in Europe before returning to Australia.